 RA: I will be discussing how Puma has approached the self-service model, how we fight data silos and the paradox of user-friendliness in BI tools.
 I will also share experiences and challenges we've encountered through our journey from fragmented systems to a centralized data source.
 I hope to share with the audience where we've been, where we are, where we're going and what we've learned along the way.

-To find out more about the latest data visualization trends and solutions, you can watch Ryan Ackerman speak at Innovation Enterprise's Data Visualization Summit in Boston on September 11–12, 2018.
+To learn more about data visualization trends and solutions, visit Innovation Enterprise's Data Visualization Summit in London on October 31 – 1 November, 2018

 Book your place HERE